-The OpenAFS for Windows installers include Debugging Symbol files which should be installed if you are experiencing problems and need to send crash reports.
+The OpenAFS for Windows installers include Debugging Symbol files which should be installed if you are experiencing problems and need to send crash reports or view OpenAFS stack traces within Process Explorer or Debug View.
 This is true for both the release and the debug versions of the installers.
 The difference between the release and debug versions are: